Leogogo1023/Hello-World/README.md

 # Hello-World
-My first attempt in GitHub
+My first attempt in GitHub and start working now.
-Start working.